-- · a canine cancer monitoring claim; - NETosis related screening and monitoring tests for use in human sepsis, coagulation and COVID-19; and - cancer tests for humans in Non-Hodgkin's Lymphoma, colorectal cancer and lung cancer.
+- a canine cancer monitoring claim;

+- · NETosis related screening and monitoring tests for use in human sepsis, and coagulation; and

+- cancer tests for humans.

-Our NucleosomicsTM technology is transferable to multiple platforms including ELISA 96-well plates and, bead-based chemiluminescent and we are currently working on transferring our technology to the widely-utilized homogeneous immunoassay, or HIA, platform and several point of care platforms to enable rapid turnaround of results inclinic and in the doctor's office.
+Our NucleosomicsTM technology is transferable to multiple platforms including ELISA 96-well plates and, bead-based chemiluminescent and we are currently working on transferring our technology to the widely-utilized homogeneous immunoassay platform and several point of care platforms to enable rapid turnaround of results in-clinic and in the doctor's office.

-Additionally, we are working on complete nucleosome analysis with our Nu.Q[®] Capture technology.
+Additionally, we are working on complete nucleosome analysis with our $Nu.Q^{\mathbb{R}}$ Capture technology.
 The goal of this project is to investigate ways to specifically target circulating tumor DNA ("ctDNA").
 The ability to enrich ctDNA will allow us to use mass spectrometry to analyze histone and DNA modifications, and to sequence DNA present around nucleosomes.